Alex21c/AmazonClone/homepage/README.md

   11. i was working on the deals and offers card and notice the h3 heading text is occupying more than 1 lines and resulting the increase int the parent size, i want to have parent consistent size, so clip the extra h3 text and show elipsis, i found text-overflow: elipsis; useful; it works only when two other properties overflow:hidden and white-space:nowrap is set to.
   12. in card best seller books, there was collection of 10 books big image, and same image thumbnail was there below with 3 other books images, i need to highlight that thumbnail, so i found box-shadow: inset helpful.
   13. inside the amazon recommendations (inspired by your browsing history), there was recommendation who were best seller, and i used clippy to generate clipath for the polygon.
+  14. although google has officially no long provide documentation for how to integrate the google translate with our websites, my mentor Jaiten sir, shared with me the w3school link and now i added google translate to our website to transte it to difference languages.

 Screenshot:
 		of webpage you designed (display where which css is used like flexbox, grid, little bit description)